Monotone Sequences

 • strictly increasing

-if each term is greater than the one preceding it: $$ a_{n+1} > a_n $$
+if each term is strictly greater than the preceding one $$ a_{n+1} > a_n $$

-• non-decreasing
+• decreasing

 • strictly decreasing

-if each term is less than the one preceding it: $$ a_{n+1} < a_n $$
+if each term is strictly less than the preceding one $$ a_{n+1} < a_n $$

-• non-increasing
+• constant

-if each term is less than or equal to the one before it: $$ a_{n+1} \le a_n $$
+if each term is equal to the preceding one $$ a_{n+1} = a_n $$

 Example 1

-The following sequence is strictly decreasing:
+The following sequence is strictly decreasing

 $$ a_n = \frac{1}{n} $$

-because for every n ∈ N:
+since for every n ∈ N

 $$ a_{n+1} < a_n $$